aghauss/SkySaver/README.md

 - A comprehensive data preprocessing pipeline to prepare the training dataset.
 - Predictive modeling to inform users of potential savings through IP location switching.

-## Technologies Used

-- Python
-- Playwright for Python (for asynchronous web scraping)
-- PyCaret (for machine learning model creation and evaluation)
-- Pandas (for data manipulation)

 ## Getting Started